 Trailokyamalla

-• Trailokyamalla was last ruler of the Kalachuri dynasty.
+- Trailokyamalla was the last ruler of the Kalachuri dynasty.
 However, it is not known exactly how long he reigned.
 Various sources only reveal that his reign probably ended in 1212 CE.

-• Towards the end of the 13th century, Paramara and Chandelas started occupying its areas one after another.
+- Towards the end of the 13th century, Paramara and Chandelas started occupying their areas one after another.
 Finally, the Kalachuri Dynasty came under the Delhi Sultanate empire, and after the fall of this dynasty in the thirteenth century, the Paramara Dynasty was established.
 A branch of the dynasty ruled at Ratnapura (now Ratanpur) in present-day Chhattisgarh.

 The rulers of this dynasty were worshippers of the Shaiva religion.
 However, they were also devoted to other religions.
 Along with the establishment of Shiva temples, Jain temples and Vishnu temples were also seen.
 In the Gyaraspur Inscription of Kokalla’s son Valleka, evidence of a Jain temple was found, which suggests that there were no incidents of religious intolerance at that time.